caiyue1993/PrefsMate/README.md

 ## Requirements

-- Swift 4
+- Swift 5
 - iOS 9 or later

 ## Installation

-PrefsMate is available through [CocoaPods](http://cocoapods.org).
+PrefsMate is available through Swift Package Manager & [CocoaPods](http://cocoapods.org).

+### Swift Package Manager
+From Xcode 11, you can use Swift Package Manager to add Kingfisher to your project.

+1. Select File > Swift Packages > Add Package Dependency.
+Enter https://github.com/caiyue1993/PrefsMate.git in the "Choose Package Repository" dialog.
+2. In the next page, specify the version resolving rule as "Up to Next Major" with latest release version
+3. After Xcode checking out the source and resolving the version, you can choose the "PrefsMate" library and add it to your app target.

+If you encounter any problem or have a question on adding package to an Xcode project, I suggest the [Adding Package Dependencies to Your App guide](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app) article from Apple.

+### CocoaPods
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod 'PrefsMate'